IMPORTANT NOTICE: In response to recent global tariff changes, Valutek will be implementing temporary surcharges effective June 1, 2025. 👉 Read More!

 This chapter outlines how to create SOPs that establish behavioral expectations, personal hygiene standards, and structured training protocols for all cleanroom personnel.

-By the end of this chapter, readers will understand how to:
+By the end of Chapter 3, readers will understand how to:

 • Define cleanroom-specific hygiene and behavior standards for personnel